1. The First Anglo-Burmese War began in __________.

 Explanation: Lord Hastings (1813–1823) was Governor-General during the war.

-29. The ruler of Nepal during the Anglo-Nepalese War was:
+29. The ruler of Nepal during the Anglo-Nepalese War was__________.

 A) Prithvi Narayan Shah